Legends Ride returns to Deadwood to support Black Hills charities - NewsBreak

 Rallygoers traveling from Sturgis to Hill City to experience the small town atmosphere

 RAPID CITY, S.D.
-(KEVN) - “I think what makes Hill City very unique is the people, everybody is great, everybody is very big on hospitality,” said Melissa Clemetson, a staff member at Alpine Inn European Restaurant.
-Bikers lined Main Street in Hill City for a day of motorcycles,...
+(KOTA) -“I think what makes Hill City very unique is the people, everybody is great, everybody is very big on hospitality,” said Melissa Clemetson, a staff member at Alpine Inn European Restaurant.
+Bikers lined Main Street in Hill City for a day of motorcycles, food,...

 RELATED LOCAL CHANNELS